 In the mobile application, you'll be able to add one or more contacts to a Contact List column depending on which option was set on the web application; however, you can't set this option from the mobile app.

 To make certain people easier to add to contact cells in the sheet, you can type a list of preferred contacts into the Add Contacts box —the people that you specify here will appear when you click the dropdown arrow in a cell.

 - Click OK.

 That's it!
 The Contact List column is inserted into your sheet.
 Now you can assign people to tasks.

 - You can create filters or build reports to see all of the tasks assigned to specific team members.
 Learn more about viewing your assigned tasks.

 - Insert multiple Contact List columns when people have different roles related to each task.

 - You can build alerts to automatically send notifications and requests to people who are assigned to tasks.
-See Automate Your Work with Alerts and Actions for more information.
+Learn how to automate your work with alerts and actions.

 - As long as a Contact List field isn't being used for resource management, you can build a formula which automatically assigns people to tasks based on conditions.
 For example, assign a department head to a task that needs their approval with an INDEX and MATCH formula.
-More information building formulas is available in Create and Edit Formulas in Smartsheet and Formula combinations for cross sheet references.
+Learn how to create and edit formulas in Smartsheet and create formula combinations for cross sheet references.

 - You can also use workflows to add contacts to a cell automatically.
-See Assign People in an Automated Workflow for more information.
+Learn how to assign people in an automated workflow.